Last updated: November 25, 2019

 The application also has reports for your mail server (message time and date, messages sent and received, possible spam, server errors, etc.) and File Transfer Protocol servers (files accessed, country of origin and IP address of visitors, time spent browsing specific files, etc.).

-Also, unlike many other popular Web analytics applications, the data shown is real-time, so there’s no need to wait till the next day to find out how your website is doing right now.
+Also, unlike many other popular Web analytics applications, the data shown is real-time, so there's no need to wait until the next day to find out how your website is doing right now.

 Alternatives to AWStats